What can Hypnotherapy do for YOU?

 The conscious mind is limited as to the number of different bits of information it can process simultaneously.

 In fact, research has shown this number to be Seven, Plus or Minus Two (George A. Miller, 1956 ).
 So the conscious mind filters out what it deems unimportant and focuses on what it considers important.
 You experience this filtering process constantly.

 For example, at a crowded, noisy party you can easily keep your attention focused on a conversation with an attractive member of the opposite sex.
 The many distractions all around you are still there, they are just screened out.

 Or you may have noticed that as soon as you begin shopping for something like a certain model of car, you suddenly notice them everywhere.
 Of course, they were always there.
 But now that they are truly important to you, you notice them.

 The unconscious finds a way

 Your unconscious mind is extremely powerful and well protected.
-This protection is a generally a good thing, as the unconscious tends to follow the directives that manage to reach it without question.
-It functions in a manner similar to the GPS in your car, locking on to the goal and finding the best route, often finding alternate, more efficient routes that you had not consciously considered.
+This protection is a generally a good thing, as the unconscious tends to follow the directives that manage to reach it if the directives don't conflict with beliefs it already holds.
+One of the functions it performs is similar to the GPS in your car.
+It can lock on to a goal and find the best route--even routes you're not consciously aware of.

 Certified Member, National Guild of Hypnotists